jaredly/j3/Roadmap.md

   location of the whatsit
   - [x] ok so we have some source(dest)mapping

+- [x] get all the things parsing & reprinting
+- [x] left-arrow all the way

 # Going down the list of syntactic things

 - [ ] using a variable should update its type annotation, that's a thing